 With the Barclays offering, the guarantor opens a special account linked to the borrower’s mortgage and puts 10% of the purchase price into it.
 This then eliminates the need for the borrower to put down any deposit.

 Some lenders, such as Barclays and Metro Bank allow a mortgage to be in joint names but the property ownership to be in one name.
-This means that even if the property is the second home of the guarantor, if it’s your first home, you won’t have to pay the 3% stamp duty surcharge.
+This means that even if the property is the second home of the guarantor, if it’s your first home, you will not have to pay the 3% stamp duty surcharge.
 Following the 2017 Autumn Budget, first-time buyers are exempt from paying stamp duty on the first £300,000 of properties worth up to £500,00.

 These are similar to your average joint mortgage.
 They give the lender much more security because in theory the lender can go after the guarantor if things go wrong.